 (iii) the transfer of staff of such a regional authority in accordance with applicable legislation.

-(c) If the timeframe of one year two years referred to in paragraph (a) is not met in respect of any regional authority, Ibandla Lamakhosi, Council of Chiefs or ward authority, the Minister may take the necessary steps to ensure that the provisions of this subsection are met, after consultation with the relevant Premier, disestablish a regional authority, Ibandla Lamakhosi, Council of Chiefs or ward authority and by notice in the Gazette, stipulate the legal, practical and other consequences of such disestablishment subject to paragraph (b).
+(c) If the timeframe of two years referred to in paragraph (a) is not met in respect of any regional authority, Ibandla Lamakhosi, Council of Chiefs or ward authority, the Minister may , after consultation with the relevant Premier, disestablish a regional authority, Ibandla Lamakhosi, Council of Chiefs or ward authority and by notice in the Gazette, stipulate the legal, practical and other consequences of such disestablishment subject to paragraph (b).

 (7) (a) Where, pursuant to an investigation conducted in terms of section 28(7) of the Framework Act, the Commission decided that a paramountcy qualifies to be recognised as a kingship or queenship, such a paramountcy is deemed to be recognised as a kingship or queenship in terms of section 3 of this Act.